-In a soccer match, when a player is shown a Red Card, they are immediately removed from the match and their team cannot make substitute for that player, reducing their on the pitch team by one.
-In scenarios where one team has multiple goalkeepers are shown red cards, or the primary keeper is shown a red card with no backups are available, there are two scenarios that can take place.
+In a soccer match, when a player is shown a Red Card, they are immediately removed from the match and their team cannot make substitutes for that player, reducing their on the pitch team by one.
+In scenarios where one team has multiple goalkeepers are shown red cards, or the primary keeper is shown a red card with no backups available, there are two scenarios that can take place.

-What is red card in soccer?
+What is a red card in soccer?

 A physical card that is red given to a player by an official for committing a major violation or secondary caution during a game.
 It results in the expulsion of the player from the match.
 A less severe card is a yellow card.